5G Redcap Will Pave the Way for Mass IoT Deployment

 • support for lower transmit power

-With access to a much higher bandwidth and ultra-low latency, NR REDCAP offers a new wave of possible IoT applications.
+With access to a much higher bandwidth and ultra-low latency, NR REDCAP offers a new wave of possible IoT applications, allowing devices to operate on batteries for years without charging.
 Meaning you stand to benefit from richer insights, without incurring cost, power requirements, and complexity of high-end 5G devices.

 Use Cases & Applications